gracco/sysadmin-interview-questions/README.md

   - It's a joint project projected by several Linux distributions under the organizational structure of the Linux Foundation to standardize the sofware system structure, including filesystem hierarchy.

 * What is an atomic operation?
-  - Atomic operations are program operations that run completly independently from any other process.
+  - Atomic operations are program operations that run until completion independently from any other process.

 * Your freshly configured HTTP server is not running after a restart, what can you do?
-  - I would try to see the logs and check what's the problem.
+  - I would try to see the logs and check what's the problem. `jounalctl -xe` `systemctl status httpd`

 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
   - Public keys, they are used to authenticate users in the server.